rpati99/PlatedRewards/README.md

 - **Dark mode support**: By using @Environment to make adaptable UI.
 - **View Meal Details**: Includes dish name, instructions, thumbnail image, and links to YouTube videos or source articles.
 - **Unified Logging support**: The app includes unified logging to track errors during network requests, making debugging and monitoring easier.
-- **Modular Architecture**: Components are organized into separate modules, making the codebase highly maintainable and follows SOLID principles.
+- **Modularity**: Components are organized in a way which embrace decoupling, making the codebase highly maintainable and follows SOLID principles.
 - **File organizaton**: Added focus in maintaining flexible navigation across the codebase by following good file organization practices.
 - **State-Driven UI**: The app uses custom state declaration to drive UI updates.
 - **Faster API fetch**: Batch fetching and a well-structured Router and Repository pattern ensure efficient API interactions, resulting in faster loading times.